In the 1960’s and early 1970’s, Indochina’s weather, insects, and animals posed serious problems for American troops deployed across South Vietnam.

 South Vietnam’s heat plagued the Americans.
-During the dry season, which lasts from early February to the end of April, daytime temperatures along the south central coastal plain, the lowlands in and around Saigon, and across Mekong Delta regularly rose into the 90’s Fahrenheit.
+During the dry season, which lasts from early February to the end of April, daytime temperatures along the south central coast, in the lowlands around Saigon, and across the Mekong Delta regularly rose into the 90’s Fahrenheit.
 American troops, who had been acclimatized to the temperate climate of North America, had difficulty patrolling in such extreme heat.
 Heavy cotton fatigues (issued in the early years of the war), cumbersome rucksacks, steel-plated flak jackets, and steel helmets only worsened the effects of the heat.
 Under South Vietnam’s unbearable mid-day sun, G.I.’s became lethargic and dangerously overheated.
-Trooper Bill Brocksieker his unit’s first month in-country, “We didn’t have no jungle boots or no utilities.
+Trooper Bill Brocksieker remembered his unit’s first month in-country, “We didn’t have no jungle boots or no utilities.
 Everybody, we drank a lot of water.
 We were dehydrated easy trying to get adjusted to the heat, a lot of people fainting, a lot of confusion that first thirty days or so.”

 On June 19, 1966, journalist S.L.A.
 Marshall trudged along on a search and destroy operation with the Marines in I Corps.
 Two battalions of Marines, 1,800 men, were trying to find and destroy a Vietcong battalion known to be operating in the coastal lowlands.
 The grunts never found the Vietcong, but they suffered 37 casualties that day, all of them from the heat.